Updated: Jul 27

 You can go broke when trying to market to everybody.
-You need to identify your "Clan," the people who are most likely to appreciate the music you are promoting and people who listen to your online music .
+You need to identify your "Clan," the people who are most likely to appreciate the music you are promoting, and people who listen to your online music.
 Go to venues that feature your kind of music and pay attention to who is in the audience.
 Try to examine websites that offer similar music and determine who their advertisements are geared toward.

 Create a profile of your ideal fan base.
 Include age, gender if applicable.
-Decide where they would most likely live, how much money they might earn and what their goals may be.
+Decide where they would most likely live, how much money they might earn, and what their goals may be.
 Some of this comes from your instincts, and some of it comes from asking people detailed questions.
-Talk to people who like the kind of music you plan to promote, it could be family or friends and see how you can market your music to those audience.
+Talk to people who like the kind of music you plan to promote, it could be family or friends and see how you can market your music to those audiences.

 2. Skip the Advertising

-Advertising does very little to get people to listen to a new artist especially in Nigeria, Although, its a good way of creating awareness but your promotion plan should focus the money you would have spent on advertising to hire a street team (promoters) to promote live performances.
+Advertising does very little to get people to listen to a new artist especially in Nigeria, Although, it's a good way of creating awareness.
+But your promotion plan should focus the money you would have spent on advertising to hire a street team (promoters) to promote live performances.

 A street team is a group of people who hand out flyers to the public and tell people about an upcoming performance.
 If performing your music is not part of the promotion plan, set aside a budget for producing a video.
-This will allow people to hear and see the performance online at free video promotion site.
-Your promotion strategy should list all of the video sites you plan to upload the video to.
+This will allow people to hear and see the performance online at a free video promotion site.
+Your promotion strategy should list all of the video sites you plan to upload the video on.

 3. The Free Download Issue

 Your plan must explain whether or not you will offer free downloads of your music.
-Many Internet users in Nigeria expect to listen to an artist for free, and will be unlikely to buy music they've never heard especially from an upcoming artists.
+Many Internet users in Nigeria expect to listen to an artist for free and will be unlikely to buy music they've never heard especially from an upcoming artists.
 Free downloads do not cost you money, but they do only deprive you of income.